 The Chase Freedom and Chase Freedom Flex Visa cards are modest rewards cards, primarily with 1% cash back and no annual fees.
 But what makes them of special interest to Costco members, however, are the 5% quarterly bonus categories, which will occasionally be in the “gas station” (for Costco gas) and “wholesale club” (for Costco) categories.

-In Q1 and Q2 of 2020 and in Q1 of 2021, for example, both the Chase Freedom and Freedom Flex cardholders could earn 5% in the wholesale club category (among others).
+In recent years, both the Chase Freedom and Freedom Flex cardholders could earn 5% in the wholesale club category (among others) in certain quarters.
 A cumulative $1,500 spending maximum per quarter accrues for the 5% bonus categories, and then points accrue at 1% after that.

 Note that the original “Chase Freedom” is still alive, but no longer available to new applicants.